michele1993/michele1993.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A collection of the most important projects I have been working on.
 nav: true
 nav_order: 2
-display_categories: [work, fun]
+display_categories: [Ongoing, Past]
 horizontal: false
 ---